amnn/typed-geomlab-report/sugar.md

               | NilB
               | AtomB Id
               | ConsB a a

+-- Top Level
+data Para a = Def Id a | Eval a

 -- Patterns
 data Patt     = ValP (LitB Patt) | VarP Id